nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 python asf_floorplan_interpreter/pipeline/prodigy_to_yolo.py
 ```

-This will output the images and the labels in the S3 sub directory `data/annotation/prodigy_labelled/211123/yolo_formatted/` for each dataset.
+This will output the images and the labels in the S3 sub directory `data/annotation/prodigy_labelled/{PRODIGY_DATA_CREATION_DATE}/yolo_formatted/` for each dataset.

+Where `PRODIGY_DATA_CREATION_DATE` is the date stamp the Prodigy labelled data was created on.

 ### :file_folder: Roboflow plus our own labelled data for windows and doors